 If your residual income doesn’t meet FHA’s requirements, your lender may require a life expectancy set-aside (LESA).
 A LESA can be avoided if you can document certain compensating factors that make up for the residual income shortfall.
-If one or more compensating factors cannot be documented, a LESA may be required or the applicant may not qualify at all (depending on how big the income shortfall is).
+If one or more compensating factors cannot be documented, a LESA may be required or you may not qualify at all (depending on the seriousness of the income shortfall).

-So what happens if the residual income instead came up short because of a lot of debt or low income?
-It’s still possible to qualify, but the applicant will need to document one or more compensating factors.
+What happens if your residual income comes up short because of high debt or low income?
+It’s still possible to qualify, but you may need to document one or more compensating factors.
 Such factors can include income from other sources, unused proceeds available in the reverse mortgage after closing, available cash in retirement accounts or savings, etc. If your residual income is still short after applying compensating factors, your lender may require a LESA or you may not qualify at all.